A generalized Multiple-try Metropolis version of the Reversible Jump algorithm: Empirical illustrations

 \subsection{Latent class analysis}

-We considered the same latent class model and the same data considered by \cite{Good:74}, which concern the responses to four dichotomous items of a sample of 216 respondents.
-These items were about the personal feeling toward four situations of role conflict; then there are four response variables collected in the vector $\b Y = (Y_1,Y_2,Y_3,Y_4)$.
+This example is based on the same latent class model and the same data considered by \cite{Good:74}, which concern the responses to four dichotomous items of a sample of 216 subjects.
+These items were about the personal feeling toward four situations of role conflict.
+Here, there are four binary response variables, collected in the vector $\b Y = (Y_1,Y_2,Y_3,Y_4)$, assuming the value 1 if the respondent tends towards universalistic values with respect to the corresponding situation of role conflict and 0 if the respondent tends towards particularistic values \citep[see][for a more detailed description of the data]{Good:74}.

-Parameters of the model are the class weights $\pi_c$ and the conditional probabilities of success $\lambda_{j|c}$, where $c=1,\ldots,C$, with $C$ denoting the number of unknown classes and $j = 1,\ldots,4$.
-On the basis of these parameters, the probability of a response configuration $\b y$, with elements $y_j$, is given by
+Parameters of the model are the class weights $\pi_c$, collected in the vector $\b\pi$, and the conditional probabilities of ``success'' $\lambda_{j|c}$ (i.e., the probability that a subject in latent class $c$ responds by 1 to item $j$, with $j=1,\ldots,4$), where $c=1,\ldots,C$, with $C$ denoting the unknown number of classes.
+On the basis of these parameters, the probability of the response configuration $\b y=(y_1,y_2,y_3,y_4)$ is given by